katieshaffer/katieshaffer.github.io/README.md

 ### About Me

+Over time, my responsibilities as a Data Analyst have expanded to include analytics engineering, as well as aspects of data engineering.

 I am currently a Senior Data Analyst at Scan.com.
 As the company's first full-time Data employee, my focus is on:
 * Establishing data processes and tools
 * Overseeing and maintaining the end-to-end data pipeline using Fivetran, dbt, Tableau, and other tools